SeanAuer/rotor_toolkit/README.md

 `rotor_toolkit` is a Python-based design and modeling library for rotorcraft and turbomachinery components, with a focus on modular, parametric geometry generation.
 The project began as a way to generate and manipulate 2D airfoils but is growing into a pipeline for defining and exporting full 3D rotor or stator assemblies for UAS, turbomachinery, hydrodynamic vehicles, and helicopters.

-The toolkit is designed to support exploratory design, optimization, and integration with external analysis and iteration tools.
-It emphasizes parametric modeling of airfoil and blade sections, with the ability to generate and output clean, structured geometry for downstream applications.

 ---

+## Requirements

+- Python 3.8+
+- [`spline_toolkit`](https://github.com/SeanAuer/spline_toolkit) — required for spline-based geometry definitions

+Make sure to install `spline_toolkit` before using the spline-based airfoil generation features.

+---

 ## Components

 ### `Airfoil`
-- Supports NACA 4-digit and 5-digit generation
+- Supports NACA 4-digit and 5-digit airfoil generation
-- Can load `.dat` or `.csv` airfoil files
+- Accepts `.dat` or `.csv` airfoil files
-- Allows user-defined coordinate lists
+- Allows fully custom coordinate input
-- Spline-based generation using B-spline control points
+- Parametric spline generation using control points (via `spline_toolkit`)
-- Supports chord normalization, alignment, and plotting
+- Chord normalization, alignment to x-axis, and centerline enforcement
+- Interactive plotting with support for matplotlib/plotly
-- Returns airfoil characteristics dynamically
+- Dynamic evaluation of airfoil characteristics

-### `Blade` (coming soon)
+### `Blade` (in work)
 - Accepts a list of airfoil sections and spanwise definitions
 - Will support twist, chord, and sweep distributions
 - Generates 3D blade surface for lofting or export